Ahsan-442002/All-About-MARKDOWN/md-lecture.md

 we can use hashtag "#" six time in a row.

 # 2- Line break
-To start markdown language, firt understand how to give line breaks.
+To start markdown language, first understand how to give line breaks.
 For this we have to press enter twice.
 Or we can use " \ " to add line break

 # 3- Block of words